WesleyAmo/Web-Dev2-Backend/README.md

-# Docker setup that runs a demo REST api
+# Docker setup that runs a REST api

 It contains: